merenlab/anvio.org/install/index.md

 ```
 You can find more discussion on this issue [here](https://github.com/merenlab/anvio/issues/1839)

-### Issues related to conflicting packages in the installation:
+### Issues related to package conflicts

-Some problems related to package conflicts can be solved by using mamba instead of conda with flexible channel priority setting, e.g.
+While setting up your environment to track the development branch, especially on Ubuntu systems (first observed on Ubuntu 20.04 LTS), you may run into issues related to package conflicts that produce error messages like this one:

 ```bash
 Encountered problems while solving: